Painkiller (comics): In other media

 Painkiller appears in Black Lightning, portrayed by Jordan Calloway.
-Introduced as a civilian in the first season, this version is Khalil Payne, a high school track star and boyfriend of Jennifer Pierce from Freeland who intends to go to college and eventually join the Olympics, but is left paralyzed after getting caught in the crossfire of the 100's attack on a peace march against them.
+This version is Khalil Payne, a high school track star and boyfriend of Jennifer Pierce from Freeland who was paralyzed after getting caught in the crossfire of the 100's attack on a peace march against them.
 Embittered and depressed, he breaks up with Jennifer, drops out of school, and is convinced by the 100's leader Tobias Whale into working for him as his right hand in exchange for the ability to walk.
-Khalil accepts, receives cybernetic enhancements that grant enhanced strength and arm-mounted dart launchers that fire paralytic agent-laced darts, and takes the name "Painkiller".
-Despite this, he displays lingering feelings for Jennifer and expresses regret.
+Khalil receives cybernetic enhancements that grant enhanced strength and arm-mounted dart launchers that fire paralytic darts, and takes the name "Painkiller".
 In the second season, Khalil refuses to carry out a hit and goes on the run with Jennifer after Whale places a bounty on him.
-Though they later return in exchange for Khalil receiving police protection, Whale gets ahold of him and rips out his spinal implant, eventually killing him, before the A.S.A. acquire Khalil's body and revive him.
-In the third season, he is forced to serve the A.S.A. after being implanted with an obedience chip until Jennifer and T.C. nullify his Painkiller programming, giving Khalil control of his body back, though he struggles with keeping his Painkiller side from fulfilling his mission to kill the Pierce family.
-In the fourth season, Khalil began operating in Akashic Valley, having reached an agreement with Painkiller, before returning to Freeland to help Jennifer and her family apprehend Looker and kill Ishmael.
-Following Whale's death, T.C. helps remove a kill code in Khalil's programming at the cost of his memories of the Pierce family.
+Khalil is later killed by Whale, but is resurrected by the A.S.A.
+In the third season, Khalil is forced to serve the A.S.A. after being implanted with an obedience chip until Jennifer and T.C. nullify his Painkiller programming.
+In the fourth season, Khalil begins operating in Akashic Valley, having reached an agreement with his Painkiller persona.